How it Works

 you and your doctor or care team work together to choose the care that’s right for you.
 Together, you review your options for care, risks/benefits, and your concerns and goals, then develop a plan that fits both the medical evidence and what matters to you.
 In many cases, patient decision aids like Joint Effort provide information and help patients reflect on their preferences before deciding on surgery.
 Joint Effort also enables patient centered collaborative care.

-2. What are some of the reasons patients seek a second opinion about hip or knee pain?
+What are some reasons patients seek a second opinion about hip or knee pain?
+(Video Available)

 Patients choose to have a second expert review of their hip or knee pain for many reasons, including seeking confidence in their treatment plan, help with understanding their situation (especially if they have received conflicting advice), and support in timing and preparation for their surgery.
 In addition, many times patients are told that they are